donoftime2018/ItemCatalog/README.md

 This intuitive platform empowers users to make informed buying decisions by combining price visibility with community feedback.

-My MERN Stack is currently [hosted on Docker Hub](https://hub.docker.com/repository/docker/donoftime2018/item-catalog/general), and I have setup a CI/CD pipeline to update the client and server images on every merged request to the main branch.
+This MERN stack application is containerized and available as [Docker images on Docker Hub](https://hub.docker.com/repository/docker/donoftime2018/item-catalog/general).
+The application is designed with scalability and efficiency in mind, utilizing modern DevOps practices to ensure seamless updates and deployment.

+Continuous Integration/Continuous Deployment (CI/CD):
+A robust CI/CD pipeline is implemented to automate updates to the client and server images.
+Every merged pull request to the main branch triggers the pipeline, which rebuilds and pushes the updated Docker images to Docker Hub.
+This ensures that the latest code changes are always available as part of the deployment workflow.

+Hosting on Render.com:
+The application is [deployed on Render.com](https://item-catalog-client.onrender.com/login) using the renderDeploymentSetup branch.
+This branch is specifically configured for deployment on Render.com, handling all necessary adjustments for seamless integration.
+Render.com provides scalable hosting, ensuring the application remains reliable and accessible.

+Feel free to explore the Docker images or view the live application hosted on Render.com!